 Click on any of the hyperlinks to go to more detailed guidance below.

-- Be aware that a settlement agreement is a legally binding agreement made between an employer and an employee under which the employee agrees not to pursue a particular claim that he or she has in relation to his or her employment or its termination.
+- Be aware that a settlement agreement is a legally binding agreement made between an employer and an employee under which the employee agrees not to pursue a particular claim that they have in relation to their employment or its termination.

 - Take into account that there are a number of important legal formalities that must be complied with for a settlement agreement to be valid.

 - Be aware of the issues involved in settling more than one complaint.